KalicoCrew/kalico/docs/TMC_Drivers.md

 [homing_override config section](Config_Reference.md#homing_override)
 or from a [START_PRINT macro](Slicers.md#klipper-gcode_macro).

+!!! important
-Note that if the driver current during homing is changed, then the tuning process should be run again.
+    If the driver current during homing is changed, then the tuning process should be run again.

 ### Tips for sensorless homing on CoreXY